Rowena Cooper

 Rosemary Rowena Cooper (born 1935) is a British actress.

-She began her career in 1956, joining the Radio Drama Company by winning the Carlton Hobbs Bursary.
+She began her career in 1956, joining the Radio Drama Company by winning the Carleton Hobbs Bursary.
 In 1959 she joined the Dundee Repertory Theatre Company and went on to have an extensive career, primarily in British television, for over 50 years.
 Cooper starred in The Rag Trade as Mrs Fenner.

 Select filmography in television

 Personal life

-She married actor Terrence Hardiman in 1964.
+She married actor Terrence Hardiman in 1964 and the couple had two children; they remained together until his death in 2023.